hackclub/some-assembly-required/guide/writing-code/data.md

 Well, when we're representing a single character (like `A`), it takes **8 bits** to represent that character in data.

-This has to due with the fact that each letter is represented by a number.
+This has to do with the fact that each letter is represented by a number.
 Because each character is represented by a number, we have to have a table mapping which number represents which letter.
 We can use that mapping to then see which characters correspond with which numbers.

 This is done with the [ASCII table](https://www.asciitable.com/)!